wamp-proto/wamp-proto/spec/README.md

  * `CALL.Options.exclude|list`
  * `CALL.Options.eligible|list`

-`CALL.Options.exclude` is a list of WAMP session IDs (`integer`s) providing an explicit list of (potential) *Callees* that won't be forwarded a call, even though they might be registered.
+`CALL.Options.exclude` is a list of WAMP session IDs (`integer`s) providing an explicit list of (potential) *Callees* that a call won't be forwarded to, even though they might be registered.
 In other words, `CALL.Options.exclude` is a blacklist of (potential) *Callees*.

 `CALL.Options.eligible` is a list of WAMP session IDs (`integer`s) providing an explicit list of (potential) *Callees* that are (potentially) forwarded the call issued.
 In other words, `CALL.Options.eligible` is a whitelist of (potential) *Callees*.